If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 Forms And Documents To Submit

-- Copy of the purchase agreement and any addendums.
+- Copy of the purchase agreement.

 - Closing statement.